PetePrattis/get-IMDB-score-by-movie-title/README.md

 and is one of a few such simple python programms neccessary to pass the class_

+> #### Description of project
+>
+>>A program in python which for a movie title inserted by user, using the link http://www.omdbapi.com/ returns the IMDB score and the awards of that movie.

 > #### About this project
 >
 > - The comments to make the code understandable, are within the .py archive